Simultaneous Online System Identification and Control using Composite Adaptive Lyapunov-Based Deep Neural Networks: Stability Analysis

 \section{Stability Analysis}

-The DNN described in (\ref{eq:phij_dnn}) is a nonlinear function in terms of the weights.
+DNNs are nonlinear with respect to the weights.
 Designing adaptive controllers and performing stability analyses for systems that are NIP has historically been a challenging task.
-A common method to address the NIP structure of the uncertainty, especially for DNNs, is to use a first-order Taylor series approximation \cite{Roy.Bhasin.ea2017b,Patil.Le.ea2022,Patil.Le.ea.2022,Griffis.Patil.ea23_2}.
+A method to address the NIP structure of the uncertainty, especially for DNNs, is to use a first-order Taylor series approximation \cite{Patil.Le.ea2022}.
 Let $\tilde{\theta}\triangleq\theta^{*}-\hat{\theta}\in\rr^{p}$ denote the parameter estimation error.
-For the DNN in (\ref{eq:phij_dnn}), applying a first-order Taylor series approximation yields
+Applying Taylor's first-order theorem \cite[Theorem 5.15]{Rudin1976} yields